briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-2. _(B)_ The records and other documents of any taxpayer or other person that is subject to sections 124.27 to 124.41 of the Codified Ordinances shall be open to the Tax Commissioner’s inspection during business hours and shall be preserved for a period of six years following the end of the taxable year to which the records or documents relate, unless the Tax Commissioner, in writing, consents to their destruction within that period, or by order requires that they be kept
+2. _(B)_ The records and other documents of any taxpayer or other person that is subject to sections 124.27 to 124.41 of the Codified Ordinances shall be open to the Tax Commissioner's inspection during business hours and shall be preserved for a period of six years following the end of the taxable year to which the records or documents relate, unless the Tax Commissioner, in writing, consents to their destruction within that period, or by order requires that they be kept